natalieness/CircData/README.md

 # CircData
-Statistics and plotting of circular data
+Statistics and plotting functions for circular data in Python